spealbf/Mcp.Net/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Current Status

+This implementation is currently at version 0.9.0, which signifies a pre-1.0 release with the following status:

+### Fully Implemented Features
+- ✅ Core JSON-RPC message exchange
+- ✅ Dual transport support (SSE and stdio)
+- ✅ Tool registration and discovery
+- ✅ Tool invocation with parameter validation
+- ✅ Basic error handling and propagation
+- ✅ Text-based content responses
+- ✅ Client connection and initialization flow

+### Partially Implemented Features
+- ⚠️ Resource management (API defined but not fully implemented)
+- ⚠️ Prompt management (API defined but not fully implemented)
+- ⚠️ Advanced content types (Image, Resource, Embedded)
+- ⚠️ XML documentation (present on key interfaces but not complete)

+### Planned for 1.0.0
+- Complete resource management implementation
+- Complete prompt management implementation
+- Finalize all content type implementations
+- Comprehensive XML documentation
+- Enhanced test coverage
+- Additional example implementations
+- API stabilization (no more breaking changes)

+We welcome feedback and contributions to help reach a stable 1.0.0 release.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## NuGet Packaging and Publishing

+This project is configured for publishing to NuGet.org.
+For detailed instructions on building and publishing the NuGet packages, see [NuGetPublishingSteps.md](NuGetPublishingSteps.md).